 A hands-on approach to digital audio recording and production techniques.
 Topics include recording, editing, and mixing in Pro Tools.
 Student participation is a key element of the course.
 Students will create a radio commercial by writing and recording script and creating music.
 In applying knowledge and skills, students will run recording sessions and record student created songs and student performances.
-Prerequisite: Grade of C or above in MUI 250 or permission of Music Department Chair.
+Prerequisite: Grade of C or above in MUI 250.
 3 credits (Fall/Spring)